 DATA SOURCE AND METHODOLOGY

 The study seeks to examine the impact of climate variables like rainfall and temperature on tea production of selected states in India.
-Recently, it has been found that climate change to be dangerous for the production of agricultural crops.
+Recently, it has been found that climate change to be dangerous for the production of agricultural crops (Reframe the underlined).
 In a way that many studies have gone through it, it is necessary to check which variable is severely affecting the production of these crops in India.

 Here, tea production, rainfall, temperature in India studied using secondary data sources like the publications from Tea Board, Indiastat, and Economic Review (2021).
 As this work focus on the effect of changes in climate on tea production, the study employed time series data of different states independently.
 The study selected major tea producing states like Assam from northern part of India, Kerala and Tamil Nadu from southern part of India for the period 2011 to 2020.
 Assam accounts for over half of India's total tea production, Kerala and Tamil Nadu produces major share among southern part of India.
 The study considered rainfall deviation and average temperature data to examine the impact of climate variables on yield for tea in sample states.
 Here it is chosen the percentage deviation of rainfall, which is calculated by